FrancesCoronel/personal-website-v3/_portfolio/2016-01-31-life-at-home.md

 We are designing an Android application that allows users to send push notifications containing common household alerts and phrases to the Android devices of their family members.
-Such phrases may include “The laundry room is available”, “The trash needs to be taken out”, or “Dinner is in 10 minutes”.
+Such phrases may include "The laundry room is available", "The trash needs to be taken out", or "Dinner is in 10 minutes".

 #### Why is this better than texting? {#why-is-this-better-than-texting-}